BDC Hamburger Icon

 2. Order management

-Your restaurant staff should be able to manage tables, reservations, checks and menu items easily through your RMS.
-You and your managers should also be able to control refunds, voids and comps and view order statuses.
+Your restaurant staff should be able to manage tables, reservations, checks, and menu items easily through your RMS.
+You and your managers should also be able to control refunds, voids, and comps, and view order statuses.
 If you operate a bar, your RMS should allow you to preauthorize credit cards to open tabs.

 Order management provides a seamless experience for both customers and staff, eliminating the risk of human error and ensuring all information is in one place.